codas-hep/codas-hep.github.io/content/pages/reimbursement-dancecodas2022.md

     * Supplier Onboarding Form (if relevant)
     * Scans of relevant receipts
   * Please name the file dance-codas-2022-yourfirstname-yourlastname.pdf
-  * Send the single pdf as an attachment in email to [codas-hep@googlegroups.com](codas-hep@googlegroups.com) with an email subject line including your name and the word "reimbursement".
+  * Send the single pdf as an attachment in email to [codas-hep@googlegroups.com](codas-hep@googlegroups.com) with your research group leader on the Cc and with an email subject line including your name and the word "reimbursement".